electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	 #include <fcntl.h>
 	 #include <errno.h>

-The sources are compiled with <tt>make</tt> and we are left with
-<tt>mksquashfs-lzma</tt> which can be used to build the new file system as
+After that, I compiled the sources with <tt>make</tt> and I got a fancy new executable to play with: <tt>mksquashfs-lzma</tt>.
+It can be used to build the new file system as usual.
-usual.

 	$ squashfs/squashfs-tools/mksquashfs-lzma squashfs-root D0000.new.squashfs -b 65536 -all-root -noappend -be

 After flashing the new image the router boots successfully.
-If we point our browser to its configuration page (available at <tt>http://192.168.1.1</tt> by default) and login with the default credentials the we get the following webpage.
+If I point my browser to its configuration page (available at <tt>http://192.168.1.1</tt> by default) and log in with the default credentials the following webpage appears.

 <figure>
 	<a href="/res/img/wf2419_hacking/pwned_success.png">